HarperDB/documentation/docs/developers/operations-api/logs.md

 ---

 ## Delete Audit Logs Before
-AuditLog must be enabled in the HarperDB configuration file to make this request.
+AuditLog must be enabled in the Harper configuration file to make this request.
 Deletes audit log data for the specified database table that is older than the specified timestamp.

 _Operation is restricted to super_user roles only_